dragonsinth/gaddis/README.md

   creates a new `String` and assigns it back into the given reference; no other copies of the original `String` are affected.

-- All expressions are evaluated left to right, with the exception any type of assignment statement.
+- All expressions are evaluated left to right, including assignment statements.
-  - In all assignment-like statements, the value (RHS) is evaluated before the reference (LHS)
-  - This includes Set, Input, Read, Open, and other library functions that effectively perform an assignment.
   - This behavior is left unspecified.

 - `Display` atatements only accept primitive types, not arrays or classes.